AimableHonorable/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script to print a sum of a number to a variable
 * Script to divide two variables
 * Script to print variable exponents
+* Script to convert from binary to decimal